snowch/nb_utils/README.md

 Some python utility functions I find useful when working with notebooks (though they can work standalone too).

+To see these scripts in context, take a look here: https://github.com/snowch/demo_2710

 ### ssh utils

 ```